-Program Mechanism of Action Therapeutic Area IND-Enabling Phase 1 Phase 2 Phase 3 Anticipated Milestones Rights LP352 5-HT2c Superagonist DEEs and other refractory epilepsies Ph 1 MAD LONGBOARD PRATHRAFEUTICALE LP143 CB2 Agonist ALS and other neuroinflammatory disorders - IND LP659 S1P Receptor Modulator Multiple neuroinflammatory disorders - IND LONGBOARD PRARMACEUTICALS
+Program Mechanism of Action Therapeutic Area IND-Enabling Phase 1 Phase 2 Phase 3 Anticipated Milestones Rights LP352 5-HT2c Superagonist DEEs and other refractory epilepsies - Ph 1 MAD LONGBOARD LP143 CB2 Agonist ALS and other neuroinflammatory disorders IND LONGBOARD LP659 S1P Receptor Modulator Multiple neuroinflammatory disorders - IND LONGBOARD PRABMACEUTICALS

-We hold worldwide rights to our product candidates in our therapeutic areas of focus for such compounds through the Arena License Agreement, which is defined and described below.
+^{} We hold worldwide rights to our product candidates in our therapeutic areas of focus for such compounds through the Arena License Agreement, which is defined and described below.

-We are developing LP352, an oral, centrally acting, highly selective 5-HT2c superagonist for DEEs and other epileptic disorders.
+We are developing LP352, an oral, centrally acting, 5-HT2c superagonist for DEEs and other epileptic disorders.
 DEEs are a group of severe early-childhood onset epilepsies characterized by refractory seizures and developmental delay or regression.
 These diseases are often progressive and resistant to treatment.
 DEEs encompass a diverse range of etiologies and includes Dravet syndrome and Lennox-Gastaut syndrome, among others.
-There are an estimated 21,000 patients with Dravet syndrome and 47,000 patients with Lennox-Gastaut syndrome in the United States.
-There are an estimated 21,000 patients with Dravet syndrome and 47,000 patients with Lennox-Gastaut syndrome in the EU is less known.
+Based on a 2015 U.S. incidence rate for Dravet syndrome and a 2007 incidence rate for Lennox-Gastaut syndrome, there are an estimated 21,000 patients with Dravet syndrome and 47,000 patients with Lennox-Gastaut syndrome in the United States.
+Based on a 2021 European Union (EU) incidence rate, there are an estimated 21,000 patients with Dravet syndrome in the EU.
+The number of patients with Lennox-Gastaut syndrome in the EU is less known.
 LP352 selectively targets the 5-HT2c receptor, which has been shown to upregulate the release of gamma-aminobutyric acid (GABA), a principal neurotransmitter in the brain.
 This release of GABA increases the threshold for neuronal hyperexcitability, and decreases the likelihood of seizure occurrences.
 We believe LP352 has the mechanistic potential to reduce the frequency of seizures in Dravet syndrome and Lennox-Gastaut syndrome, as well as a broader epilepsy population.

-We are currently investigating LP352 in a Phase 1 clinical trial for which the SAD portion has been completed.
+We are investigating LP352 in a Phase 1 clinical trial for which the SAD portion has been completed.
 Initial PK data from the SAD portion of the clinical trial demonstrated dose dependent PK properties with proportional increases in area under the curve (AUC) and maximum serum concentrations (Cmax).
 No unexpected AEs were observed and no SAEs were reported.
-We plan to advance the MAD portion of this clinical trial in , and expect to report topline data for this portion in .
-We plan to initiate a Phase 1b/2a clinical trial in , pending authorization to proceed under an IND we intend to submit to the FDA's Division of Neurology.
+We initiated the MAD portion of this clinical trial in February 2021, and expect to report topline data for this portion in the second half of this year.
+We plan to initiate a Phase 1b/2a clinical trial in the first quarter of 2022, pending authorization to proceed under an IND we intend to submit to the FDA's Division of Neurology.